ClipMe vs Klap: the Kick streamer's alternative to podcast repurposing

 Where ClipMe pulls ahead

-• Native Kick (and Twitch) live-stream ingest — Klap's inputs are YouTube links and uploads
+• Native Kick (and Twitch) live-stream ingest — Kick isn't on Klap's own supported-source lists at all (checked July 2026)

 • Free tier returns real, postable clips; Klap's published plans are paid-only